 We all hand our phones over to friends when we want to share photos or videos.
 But what if your collection includes sensitive images you’d rather not show anyone else?
 Luckily, the iPhone makes it easy to hide your most personal pictures from view.

 Inside Photos, select one or more images, then tap the Share button and choose Hide.
 As the confirmation message says, your chosen pictures will disappear from every location in your library, but you’ll still be able to see them in the Hidden folder within your Albums.

 Go to bed on time

 In addition to letting you set alarms so you’ll wake up on time, iOS will help you stick to a given bedtime.
-Open up the Clock app on your iPhone, click Browse in the bottom right, find Sleep, and go to the Your Schedule section.
+Open up the Health app on your iPhone, click Browse in the bottom right, find Sleep, and go to the Your Schedule section.
 If you haven’t set a sleep goal, the app will ask you to do so.
 If you have, tap Full Schedule & Options to change it.

 Get your lost phone back

 Even if you don’t use the Apple Health app, it’s worth filling out the Medical ID section.
 That’s because the details you enter here, such as your allergies and contact information for your next of kin, will appear on the lock screen when someone taps the dialer’s Emergency link.
 In other words, anyone who picks up your device can access this information.
 So, if you lose your phone, a helpful bystander can tap through to find a way to return it.

 To find your Medical ID, enter the Settings app, find Health, tap Medical ID, and hit Edit.
 Then plug in whatever information you’d like.
 If you want to make sure people can it, toggle the Show When Locked switch to “on.”

 Another, better-known way to locate a lost device is the Find My iPhone feature, which lets you track your phone on a map.
 Activate the ability in the Settings app by tapping your name and selecting Find My.